kbedros9090/ShaftDynamicsSimulatorProject/README.md

 4. Add the project folder to MATLAB path
 -  Open MATLAB → Home → Set Path → Add Folder → Save

+## Simulink
+- The Simulink model represents the shaft as a physical system with torsional inertia, damping, and applied torque.
+- It runs without friction to provide a baseline comparison to the MATLAB simulation (which includes friction).
+- All inputs, such as applied torque and shaft properties, are linked to the GUI so the user can modify them dynamically.
+- The simulation outputs angular displacement over time, which is synchronized with the MATLAB results in the GUI animation.

 ## Usage

 1. **Launch the simulation GUI**